This classic brioche bread recipe makes deliciously buttery and tender bread.

-If you are a budding bread baker, perfecting a french brioche recipe is one of the best ways to broaden your bread-baking portfolio.
-This post has step-by-step instructions to show you how to make this homemade brioche bread at home.
+This homemade brioche bread recipe makes delicious buttery and tender bread.
+If you are a budding bread baker, perfecting a French brioche recipe is one of the best ways to broaden your bread-baking portfolio.

+French brioche is a super enriched and buttery bread with rich flavor.
+It has a delicate and tender crumb and is not very sweet; you can use it for sweet and savory dishes.
 An enriched dough is one where fats and proteins are added, and brioche dough has a considerable amount of butter and eggs added to the dough.

 You can make enriched bread without butter, like these challah buns.
 They use oil instead.